 Eric Berne highlighted that a person’s life and its results are pre-decided based on the first 5 years of a person’s life.

 If you’ve felt like a victim in life and find yourself saying, “Why does this happen to me?,” welcome to the psychological Games that we play with ourselves and the world.
-TA outlines a collection of Games that people play.
-These are often out of unconscious behaviour.
+Transactional Analysis outlines a collection of Games that people play.
+These are often out of unconscious behavior.

 Games are defined as an ongoing series of ulterior transactions that lead to a predictable outcome.